Investment opportunity: how to find value in a boom

 What are the advantages of apartment living?

 Living in an apartment provides a lot of benefits and conveniences which one does not get with a free-standing home.
-Below are the few advantages from an investor’s perspective, as well as a few that I’ve heard from my clients over the years.
+Below are the few advantages from a property investor’s perspective, as well as a few that I’ve heard from my clients over the years.

 Aside from their affordability, another major financial benefit is the prospect of renting.
 Apartments will always be popular with renters, meaning that you always have the option of passive income without the hassle and difficulty of maintaining a house.